MicrosoftDocs/azure-devops-docs/docs/boards/queries/build-test-integration.md

 ### Builds and global list auto-population

-The first time you queue a build for a project using Team Foundation Build, TFS automatically adds a global list labeled <strong>Build - <project name></strong>.
+The first time you queue a build for a project using Team Foundation Build, TFS automatically adds a global list labeled <strong>Build - <em>ProjectName</em></strong>.
 Each time a build is run, a <strong>LISTITEM</strong> is added to this global list with the name of the build.

 ::: moniker range="< azure-devops"